tgharry50/BBDays2024_Nr9_Front/README.md

 The embedded software for the first aid kits has been developed in C using the ESP-IDF framework.
 The application is designed to run in a multi-threaded environment, with the HTTP communication and LoRaWAN protocol handled on separate cores of the ESP32, ensuring efficient parallel processing.
 The web interface is built using jQuery, providing a user-friendly experience for interacting with the kits.

 The server-side application is split into two parts.
 The front-end is developed using Vue.js with Vuetify, providing a responsive and modern UI.
 The back-end is built in C# using the Entity Framework, which communicates with a Microsoft SQL Server database.
 This architecture ensures that all data, including inventory, user registration, and SOS messages, is efficiently processed and stored in a secure and scalable manner.
+Communication between the server and devices is handled via HTTP and JSON files, with the server-side application written in C# and the client-side built using JavaScript and Vue.js.
+The system tracks the contents and locations of all first aid kits, ensuring resources are always accessible.

 The electromagnetic lock of the first aid kit is simulated by a red LED connected to the ESP32, which activates upon establishing a Wi-Fi connection, as each kit operates as a Wi-Fi access point (AP):